 Center for Persons with Disabilities, Utah State University http://www.cpdusu.org/about/committee/awareness/

-Show pictures of people with a variety of disabilities, such as Stephen Hawking, Helen Keller, FDR, and other non-famous people.
+If you don't have a guest speaker, show pictures of famous people with a variety of disabilities, such as Stephen Hawking, Helen Keller, and FDR, as well as non-famous people.
+Talk about their contributions to society.
+Show one of the videos linked above.
 Ask, "When you hear the term 'person with a disability' what do you think of?"

 Questions to guide small-group or large-group discussion, journaling, or with chart paper and sticky notes: